kpolakowski/Registration-form-Material-UI/README.md

-# Registration form in Material-UI
+# Registration form with Material-UI

 This is an example of registration form made with Material-UI framework.
 It uses client side **native html validation**, and **Context API** to store my state and distribute it across different components.